maxmouchet/LightKit/README.md

 ![LightKit](http://cdn.makeagif.com/media/5-05-2015/muJWM6.gif)

-**Warning:** While it may seems safe to play with the backlight, I am not responsible for any damages made to a computer using this code.
+**Warning:** While it should be safe to play with the backlight, I am not responsible for any damages made to a computer using this code.

 ## Installation